 There were pieces she threw out or even had the audacity to take back from others and dispose of.

-As the story goes, a long time resident of Abiqui (where O’Keeffe lived) once found an O’Keeffe painting atop a big pile at the local dump.
+As the story goes, a long-time resident of Abiquiu (where O’Keeffe lived) once found an O’Keeffe painting atop a big pile at the local dump.
 He happily tucked it under his arm and went home.

 “Most artists could do with a lot more editing,” Otero said.